 My Bitmoji counterpart will be walking you through the NASM CNC study guide to make sure that you are on track for passing the NASM CNC exam.
 Say hello to Tyler-Moji.

-In order for us to get started, you need to have access to the NASM CNC online portal.
+For us to get started, you need to have access to the NASM CNC online portal.
 Here, you will be able to access a digital version of the textbook that contains all 24 chapters.

 Once you are logged in and have accessed the first chapter, you can start following along with this study guide.
 Let’s jump right in!